TaifMohamedAmine/Dipersive-flies-optimization/README.md

-# Dipersive-flies-optimization
+# Dipersive-flies-optimization-of-a-Neural-Network
-Dispersive flies optimization in trainig a neural network
+Dispersive flies optimization in training a neural network